-- a.
-If there is no licensed attorney among the judges of the Tribal Court of Appeals who, at the time of Election for a Tribal Court of Appeals seat, are currently holding office and not required to run for re- Election to continue holding office, any Candidate for Tribal Court of Appeals during that Election must be a licensed attorney. - b.
+- b.a.
+If there is no licensed attorney among the judges of the Tribal Court of Appeals who, at the time of Election for a Tribal Court of Appeals seat, are currently holding office and not required to run for re- Election to continue holding office, any Candidate for Tribal Court of Appeals during that Election must be a licensed attorney. - E.b.
 If one member of the Court of Appeals is both a Tribal Elder and a licensed attorney, then another member must also be either a Tribal Elder or a licensed attorney.
 One person cannot meet both compositional requirements at the same time.
 However, being in both an elder and a licensed attorney would certainly not disqualify a person from being elected to, or serve on, the Tribal Court of Appeals in that situation. - 4.
 All Candidates for Tribal Court must also consent to and pay a fee for a criminal background check conducted by the Election Board and dating back ten (10) years from the Date of Disclosure. - D. Election Board.
-Election Board Members who and are not running for any other office, shall be eligible to run and serve as an Election Board Member.
-Election Board Members who choose to run for a different Elected Office must resign from the Election Board no later than the date Candidacy Packets are available.
+Election Board Members who do not hold Elected Office, except for the office of Election Board, who and are not running for any other office, shall be eligible to run and serve as an Election Board Member.
+Election Board Members who choose to run for a different Elected Office must resign from the Election Board no later than the date Candidacy Packets are available prior to filing their Declaration of Candidacy Packet.